neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/19-estimate.png)

 You'll be presented with the credentials for your database.
-Be absolutely certain to write the password down.
+Be absolutely certain to copy the password.
 We can't get it again later and you'll need it in a later lab.
 Once you've done that, click "I have stored these credentials safely to use later."
 Then click "Continue."

 ![](images/20-creds.png)